MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-html-text.md

      The **HTML text** control shows the same text as the **[Label](control-text-box.md)** control but converts the tags to the appropriate characters.

 ## Accessibility guidelines
 **HTML text** isn't meant to be interactive.
 Use it only for text display.
+The ARIA mapping for elements inside the **HTML text** control is not defined automatically by Power Apps.

 ### Color contrast
 There must be adequate color contrast between: